-- After a few hours, inspect the concrete sealer if it has dried, and turn on the fans.
+- After a few hours, inspect the coating if it has dried, and turn off the fans.

 Tip: In addition to using the fans, you should also open all the doors, windows, and air vents in the room.

 Catalysts and drying agents are often powdery substances that contain metalized dryers and absorbent substances.
-The dryers and absorbents dry up the moisture in the concrete sealer causing it to dry faster.
+The dryers and absorbents dry up the moisture in the coating causing it to dry faster.

 There are different catalysts and drying agents out there but you need to be sure that the one you purchase is compatible with the concrete sealer you have.

 To use the catalyst or drying agent, you should follow the manufacturer’s instructions.
-Usually, you’ll need to sprinkle some of the catalyst or drying agent directly on the concrete sealer after application.
+Usually, you’ll need to sprinkle some of the catalyst or drying agent directly on the coating after application.

-It takes 4 hours for Stampted concrete sealer to dry.
-You should recoat the Stampted concrete sealer before it dries (within 4 hours) because once the concrete cures, a second coat will not stick.
-You should also know that it takes up to 3 days for Stampted concrete sealer to fully react, cure, and become waterproof.
+It takes 4 hours for the Stamped concrete sealer to dry.
+You should recoat it before it dries (within 4 hours) because once it cures, a second coat will not stick.
+You should also know that it takes up to 3 days for it to fully cure, and become waterproof.

 Eagle Concrete Sealer

 Eagle concrete sealer takes about 24 hours to fully dry.
-This is because the sealer is a penetrating sealer meaning that it absorbs into the concrete and as such will take longer to dry and cure.
-Eagle concrete sealer manufacturers claim to only apply the sealer on porous concrete so the sealer can penetrate.
-If you use it on patched or sealed concrete, it will not dry properly because it can’t penetrate the sealed concrete surface.
+This is because the sealer is a penetrating sealer meaning that it absorbs into the surface and as such will take longer to dry and cure.

 Behr Concrete Sealer